cann-emma/DSProject1/README.md

 ## Software and Platform

-This project was developed using R Studio (version 4.4.1), alongside several key packages: dplyr, readr, tm, ggwordcloud, SentimentAnalysis, topicmodels, tidytext, ggplot2, transforEmotion, and ggpubr to perform data cleaning, text mining, sentiment analysis, topic modeling, significance testing and data visualization.
-Python alongside the Gemini API were used in the topic modeling portion of project.
-The project runs on both Windows and Mac platforms.
+This project was developed using R Studio (v4.4.1) and includes key functionalities such as data cleaning, text mining, sentiment analysis, topic modeling, statistical significance testing, and data visualization.A range of R packages were used to achieve these tasks:

+- dplyr, readr: Data manipulation and cleaning
+- tm, tidytext: Text mining
+- SentimentAnalysis, transforEmotion: Sentiment and emotion analysis
+- topicmodels: Topic modeling
+- ggplot2, ggpubr, ggwordcloud: Data visualization
+-
+Additionally, Python and the Gemini API were integrated for more advanced topic modeling tasks.
+This project was designed and runs on both Windows and Mac.

 ## Documentation Map
 1. Data